 GHK-Cu has more published research behind it than most peptides people are paying twice as much for.
 The interest is deserved.
 But the research doesn’t mean anything if the product you’re buying is under-dosed, missing copper, or tested by nobody.

 I’ve ordered from all four of these vendors.
 I’ve compared COAs, done the price-per-milligram math, tracked shipping times, and placed enough repeat orders to know who’s consistent.
 Every vendor here sells real, tested GHK-Cu.
-The ranking comes down to who delivers the best combination of purity, price, and reliability over time.
+The ranking comes down to who delivers the best combination of purity, manufacturing depth, and reliability over time.